Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 [@evans1987tests; @decker2015has]---and is impossible to study with the small sample sizes available to researchers.

-Instead we are still faced with the same challenges and responsibilities as we were before in the survey and small data collection environment.
+At the same time, we still face the same challenges and responsibilities as we did before in the survey and small data collection environment.
 Indeed, social scientists have a great deal to offer to a (data) world that is currently looking to computer scientists to provide answers.
 Two major areas to which social scientists can contribute, based on decades